 Finally, the fourth key is training and coaching.
 Many individuals require some training around emotional intelligence, communication, teamwork, etc. and then ongoing coaching to ensure their skills are being consistently applied.

-For example, the word “need” from an emotionally intelligence perspective is viewed as being judgmental to critical.
+For example, the word “need” from an emotional intelligence perspective is viewed as being judgmental to critical.
 When employees learn how to change their words, along with their body language, this suggests they are becoming more aware of the emotions of others as well as their own.

 Additionally, the organization can appoint two coach liaisons who can coach out an effective resolution to a dispute created by office politics.
 These individuals would understand the difference between training, mentoring and coaching.

 When these four keys are used together to unlock the productivity and potential in the workplace, office politics can be dramatically reduced and better yet even eliminated.
-The challenge is making an investment in all four keys and to avoid the quick fix mentality that appears to infect some organizations.
-Behaviors like Rome were not built in a day and will not change overnight.
+The challenge is making an investment in all four keys and to avoid the quick-fix mentality that appears to infect some organizations.
+Behaviors, like Rome, were not built in a day and will not change overnight.